Exponential Lower Bounds on the Generalized Erd\H{o}s-Ginzburg-Ziv Constant: Introduction

 This result led naturally to the study of restricted-length zero-sum subsequences in finite abelian groups.
 Recall that the exponent $\exp(G)$ of a finite group is the largest order among its elements.

-\begin{definition} If $G$ is a finite abelian group and $n=\exp(G)$, the $k$-th generalized EGZ constant of $G$, denoted $\mathsf{s}_{kn}(G)$, is the smallest $m$ for which any sequence of $m$ elements of $G$ contains a zero-sum subsequence of length $kn$. \end{definition}
+\begin{definition} If $G$ is a finite abelian group and $n=\exp(G)$, the $k$-th generalized EGZ constant of $G$, denoted $\mathsf{s}_{kn}(G)$, is the smallest $m$ for which any sequence of $m$ elements of $G$ contains a zero-sum $kn$-subsequence. \end{definition}

 The EGZ problem, especially in the ``smallest'' case of $k = 1$, has proven to be surprisingly difficult.
 The only $r$ for which $s_n(C_n ^r)$ has been exactly determined are $r=1$ and $r=2$.
 The fact that $\mathsf{s}_{n}(C_n) = 2n - 1$ is the original Erd\H os-Ginzburg-Ziv Theorem \cite{Erdos1961}, while $\mathsf{s}_{n}(C_n^2) = 4n - 3$ is the famous Kemnitz conjecture and was only recently settled by Reiher \cite{Reiher2007}.
 Reiher's theorem builds on the polynomial method of R\'onyai \cite{Ronyai2000}, which has proved fruitful for providing upper bounds to $\mathsf{s}_{kn}(C_n^r)$ in higher ranks $r\ge 3$, especially when $k$ is somewhat large compared to $r$.